What is Samba?

 Samba (from Wikipedia): Samba's roots come from Africa, mainly Angola, where the dance semba was a predecessor of samba, and as importantly from Portugal and Europe, which made it possible for the relatively intricate harmonies found in samba to be developed out of European tradition.

-Samba first appeared as a distinctive kind of music at the beginning of the 20th century in Rio de Janeiro (then the capital of Brazil) under the strong influence of immigrant black people from the Brazilian state of Bahia.
+Samba first appeared as a distinctive kind of music at the beginning of the 20th century in Rio de Janeiro (then the capital of Brazil), under the strong influence of migrant Afro-Brazilians from the northeastern state of Bahia.

-Samba Reggae (from Wikipedia): (pronounced HEH-ghe) is a new poppish type of samba from Bahia in Northern Brazil.
+Samba Reggae (from Wikipedia): (pronounced HEH-ghe) is a hybrid type of samba from Bahia in Northern Brazil.
 The rhythm is influenced by Reggaeton, Calypso and Latin melodies.

 Xaxado (from Aguas de Bahia): Sha-sha-do) A lively folk dance from the North East of Brazil in the Baião family.
 It grows out of life in the dry cangaço countryside.
 The name comes from the "sha-sha" sound of boots scraping the earth.
 The movements are brash and convey the enthusiasm of hard work and hard play